Looking for the best Inflatable Kayak?

 Classic Accessories Colorado XT Inflatable Pontoon Boat

-The design of the kayak has heavy-duty pontoons that are abrasion-resistant covered with PVC bottoms with hard nylon tops, heat and cold resistant vinyl bladders.
-This inflatable kayak has a strong powder-coated steel frame with 7 two-piece aluminum paddles.
+The construction of this kayak features heavy-duty pontoons with abrasion-resistant coated PVC bottoms with tough nylon tops, cold and heat resistant vinyl bladders, a strong powder-coated steel frame, and 7 two-piece aluminum paddles.

 Length – 9 ft